The BEST Train from London to Edinburgh in 2025 (Review)

 So, now that you’ve seen what each train offers, here’s a quick comparison below to help you decide which the best train from London to Edinburgh is based on speed, comfort and price:

-As you can see, LNER Azuma stands out as the fastest and one of the most reasonably-priced train services which makes it the best train from London to Edinburgh if comfort isn’t your main priority.
+As you can see, LNER Azuma stands out as one of the fastest trains but as of 2025, it’s no longer the most reasonably priced.
+Lumo is now the most affordable train service, so it’s the best train from London to Edinburgh if comfort isn’t your main priority.

 The Caledonian Sleeper is in a league of its own.
 As one of the top luxury train experiences in the UK, it can’t really compare.
 Ride the Caledonian Sleeper FOR the journey itself.
 Plus you have the added benefit of travelling through the night.